The HST Non-Detection of SN Ia 2011fe 11.5yr After Explosion Further Restricts Single-Degenerate Progenitor Systems: Introduction

 \section{Introduction}

 The single-degenerate scenario for producing Type Ia supernovae (\sneia) invokes a non-degenerate donor star undergoing Roche Lobe overflow (RLOF) to transfer mass onto the white dwarf (WD) until reaching the necessary central densities for carbon ignition \citep{whelan1973, nomoto1982}.
-Mass transfer via RLOF restricts the distance between the WD and the donor to $a\lesssim 3R_\star$ for semi-major axis $a$ and companion radius $R_\star$ \citep{eggleton1983} resulting in the \snia ejecta impacting the companion within moments of the explosion \citep[e.g., ][]{wheeler1975, kasen2010}.
+Mass transfer via RLOF restricts the distance between the WD and the donor to $a\lesssim 3R_\star$ for semi-major axis $a$ and companion radius $R_\star$ \citep{eggleton1983} resulting in the \snia ejecta impacting the companion within moments of the explosion (e.g., \citealp{wheeler1975}; see \citealp{liu2023} for a recent review of observables).
 The impact deposits energy into the envelope of the companion \citep[e.g., ][]{marietta2000, boehner2017}, heating and expanding the outer layers and becoming overluminous for $\sim 10^3$~yr \citep[e.g., ][]{pod2003, shappee2013}.

 Searches for these post-impact donors have mostly been confined to nearby \snia remnants that are $\lesssim 1000$~yr old when the donor is still expected to be significantly overluminous.
 Some tentative candidates have been reported for Galactic and Magellanic Clouds \snia remnants \citep[e.g., ][]{ruizlapuente2004, ihara2007, li2019} but no unambiguous surviving donor stars have been identified thus far (e.g., \citealp{schaefer2012, kerzendorf2013, pagnotta2015, kerzendorf2018, shields2023}; see \citealp{ruizlapuente2019} for a recent review).
 However, this experiment is observationally difficult due to the cost of obtaining deep spectroscopic follow-up for many targets and a limited number of nearby and young \snia remnants.